-The net pension liability was measured as of June 30, 2019 and June 30, 2018.
-Plan net position was valued as of the measurement date (June 30), while the total pension liability was determined based upon rolling forward the total pension liability from the July 1, 2018 and 2017, actuarial valuations.
-The actuarial assumptions used as of June 30, 2019, were based on the results of an experience study for the period of July 1, 2014 through June 30, 2018.
-The actuarial assumptions used as of June 30, 2018, were based on the results of an experience study for the period of July 1, 2010 through June 30, 2014.
+The net pension liability was measured as of June 30, 2020 and June 30, 2019.
+Plan net position was valued as of the measurement date (June 30), while the total pension liability was determined based upon rolling forward the total pension liability from the July 1, 2019 and 2018, actuarial valuations.
+The actuarial assumptions used as of June 30, 2020, were based on the results of the most recent experience study covering the period of July 1, 2014 through June 30, 2018.
 The following assumptions are used:

-(shown as percentage) 2019 2018
+(shown as percentage)

-Inflation 2.50% 3.00%
+Inflation 2.50%

-Investment rate of return 6.75 7.25
+Investment rate of return 6.75

-Projected salary increases 3.65 - 5.95 3.75 - 6.15
+Projected salary increases 3.65 - 5.95

-Cost-of-living adjustments 2.00 2.00
+Cost-of-living adjustments 2.00

-In 2019, for preretirement mortality rates, the Pub-2010 Teacher Employee Amount-Weighted Above-Median Mortality Table was used.
-For post-retirement, healthy mortality rates were based on the Pub-2010 Healthy Teacher Amount-Weighted Above-Median Mortality Table multiplied by 90 percent for male Faculty members, 95 percent for female Faculty members, 100 percent for other male members and 110 percent for other female members.
+For preretirement mortality rates, the Pub-2010 Teacher Employee Amount-Weighted Above-Median Mortality Table was used.
+For postretirement, healthy mortality rates were based on the Pub-2010 Healthy Teacher Amount-Weighted Above-Median Mortality Table multiplied by 90 percent for male Faculty members, 95 percent for female Faculty members, 100 percent for other male members and 110 percent for other female members.
 For beneficiaries of retired members, rates were based on the Pub-2010 Contingent Survivor Amount-Weighted Above-Median Mortality Table multiplied by 100 percent for males and 90 percent for females.
 For disabled members, rates were based on the Pub-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Table.
 All mortality tables above were projected generationally with the two-dimensional mortality improvement scale MP-2018.